lukadfagundes/trinity-method-sdk/docs/getting-started.md

 ## What is Trinity Method SDK?

 Trinity Method SDK is an **investigation-first development methodology** designed exclusively for [Claude Code](https://claude.com/claude-code), Anthropic's AI pair programming environment.
-It transforms how you work with AI by enforcing systematic investigation before implementation, creating persistent knowledge across sessions, and deploying 7 specialized AI agents.
+It transforms how you work with AI by enforcing systematic investigation before implementation, creating persistent knowledge across sessions, and deploying 18 specialized AI agents in the v2.0 architecture.

 ### Why Trinity Method?